 Tool Definition How it Works Potential Benefits Limitations Large minimum lot size A common type of agricultural zoning that says that a farm cannot be broken into parcels below a certain size for farming purposes.
 Daniels and Bowers 1997: 117.
 Designate minimum lot size within an agricultural zone.
 Determined by legal and political acceptance balanced with effective land protection.
 Examples: some Oregon counties - 80-acre minimum; McHenry County, IL - 40-acre minimum; Pennsylvania - 50-acre minimum.
-Can be changed over time as circumstances change.
-Keep farmland in large blocks to maintain economic viability.
-Easy to administer.
 Can be ineffective if lot size is reduced to a size that makes farming impossible.
 Purchase of development rights A landowner agrees to sell the rights to develop his/her property to a local government, land trust or DNR.
 The development rights to a piece of property can be separated from the bundle of rights that go with the land.
 With the sale of that development right, a conservation easement is put into effect which restricts development in perpetuity.
-The value of the development right is determined by the difference between the market value and agricultural value of the farmland. owned and managed.Can separate funding and managing conservation easements from administration of program.
+The value of the development right is determined by the difference between the market value and agricultural value of the farmland. tax reduction.Voluntary and permanent means of land use control.Avoids property rights outcry that zoning can elicit.Equitable method of containing sprawl, protecting valuable farmland and openspace.Property is retained on tax rolls and is privately owned and managed.Can separate funding and managing conservation easements from administration of program.
 Substantial acquisition costs involved.
 Can result in scattered preservation if only some landowners participate.
 Property owners may not donate development rights if they know they can be paid.
 Can undermine the power of regulation by creating incentive-based expectations.
 A challenge to administer and find funds.